 Step 1: If your main objective is some flavorful broth, you add whatever meat(s) you’re using to a large pot of cold, well-salted water.
 Tonight, I used a lovely free-range chicken and a beef shank:

-Step 3: While the water is coming to a boil, prep your vegetables:
+Step 3: While the water is coming to a boil, prep your aromatic vegetables (see Notes below for details):

-Step 4: Immediately lower the heat to a very gentle simmer, skim off any residual scum and then add the vegetables:
+Step 4: Immediately lower the heat to a very gentle simmer, skim off any residual scum and then add the vegetables to the pot:

 Step 5: Let the meat and vegetables simmer until the meat is quite tender and the broth has a rich flavor.
 The total simmering time depends on the meat being used: chicken will take an hour or two, depending on the type of chicken, while beef will take about three hours.
 If you’re using both and plan to eat the boiled meats, then you may want to remove the chicken so it does not completely overcook.
 The water should totally cover all the ingredients, so add more if the water reduces too much, as it will tend to do.
 Test for seasoning, and don’t be shy about adding generous amounts of salt.
 Broth should not be bland.